cortex-lab/phy/design/merge-propositions.md

 - an internal stable key is derived from the ordered `unit_ids`.
 Exact duplicate entries are invalid rather than silently coalesced.

+Every source list entry, including an invalid one, also receives a concise one-based display label (`P1`, `P2`, and so on) from its original position in `curation.json`.
+Sorting, filtering, and review-state changes do not renumber these labels.
+They are navigation aids rather than durable identity; the stable key remains authoritative for persistence.
+The `P` namespace reserves hierarchical labels such as `P12.1` for future persisted propositions derived from source `P12`; phy 2.2 does not synthesize such rows.

 Unsupported format versions or invalid top-level JSON disable the proposition workflow with a clear warning but never prevent ordinary curation.
 An invalid individual merge entry remains visible with its reason when the rest of the